 Forget about traditional Italian style pasta sauces.
-This sauce creates incredible taste through simmering of the tasty ingredients.
-The sauce develops flavors unlike an Italian style pasta, and develops the sweetness of the shrimp along with the slight acidity of the tomatoes.
+This sauce creates incredible taste through the simmering of the tasty ingredients.
+The sauce develops flavors unlike an Italian style pasta and develops the sweetness of the shrimp along with the slight acidity of the tomatoes.

 The roasted tomato skillet is deglazed with the shrimp sauce and further reduced with another ten minutes of cooking to reduce the liquid by half.
 That means flavor!

 Lastly, the shrimp pieces and the cooked pasta are mixed into the sauce along with the fresh chopped oregano, cooked down a bit more, and kept juicy with the water from the cooked pasta.

 The pasta and Roma tomato with shrimp sauce recipe is a grownup version of delicious.
 It’s a dish you could put together in less than an hour and tastes like it took all day.

 Make it for your family or friends and they’ll think you are a cooking genius.